Creating Event Broker Services

 You can configure the client and management ports used to connect to your event broker services.

-• For more information about the ports, see Details for Port Configuration
+For more information about configuring ports, see the following sections:

 For Kubernetes-based deployments, you can configure whether client applications connect to an event broker service using a connection endpoint.
 These connection endpoints can use either public or private IP addresses, which are referred to as public endpoints and private endpoints, respectively.
 You can view a connection endpoint as a set of ports and protocols that you can access based on the type of connection of the client application or user.
 These endpoints can help you to better manage access.
 For both private and public endpoints, you can: